sukcinitas/dc-cat-wiki-api/README.md

 ---

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`ORIGIN`, `API_KEY`

+---

 ## Setup

 - Clone this repository - `git clone https://github.com/sukcinitas/dc-cat-wiki-api.git`, install dependencies `cd dc-cat-wiki-api`, `npm install` (you will need `npm` and `node` installed globally);